cca/libraries_course_lists/readme.md

 ## Docker image

-Try building and running a Docker image instead of worry about all [the requirements](#requirements) below.
+Try building and running a Docker image instead of worrying about all [the requirements](#requirements) below.

 ```sh
 # build image